Montage Production

 Step Four: Record your VO

-Now that you've played around a bit with recording audio on both Audacity and Premiere Pro, it's time to choose which tool to use for your video project.
+Now that you've played around a bit with recording audio, it's time to choose which tool to use for your video project.

 If you choose Audacity, you will need to be sure that you save your Audacity project in your project folder and that you export your final mp3 to the same folder.